 Early in the series, the direwolf named Lady, who was the pet of Sansa Stark, was put to death.
 However, the actress portraying Sansa (Sophie Turner) grew so fond of Lady during the brief time that Lady was on set that she adopted Lady in real life.

-Lady (whose real name is Zunni) and her associates in the show are not actually direwolves.
-They are Northern Inuit dogs who look like wolves.
+Lady (whose real name is Zunni) and her associates in the show, at least during the first season when the canine characters were not yet supposed to be fully-grown, were not actual direwolves.
+They were instead Northern Inuit dogs who look like wolves (although later in the series, gray wolves or wolf-dog hybrids and creative photography were used to illustrate the beasts as huge slavering adults).
 However, Northern Inuits cannot be relied upon to rip out throats whenever necessary.
 They are one of the most loveable and gentle breeds around, and it is unlikely that one would ever harm a human.
 That does not mean, however, that they cannot be incredibly stubborn and try to be the alpha dog over their owners, and they need masters who can devote a lot of time to them along with opportunities for a lot of daily exercise.
 Ironically, because it is possible that there is some wolf blood in their recent lineage, some local governments have sought to ban ownership of them.

 Direwolves are not just fantasy creatures.
 Real dire wolves (generally spelled as two separate words when not used in a Game of Thrones context) actually existed.
-Most became extinct about 10,000 years ago, although some paleontologists believe that a population may have existed in Arkansas as late as 2000 BC.
+Most became extinct about 12,000 years ago, although some paleontologists speculate that a population may have lingered in Arkansas as late as 2000 BC.

 No comments: